smblott-github/intent_radio/README.md

 language combined with a mechanism to fire off tasks in response to various events.

-*Intent Radio* was written primarily to be driven by tasker, either via task shortcuts on the home screen, or via Tasker's response to events such as a headset being plugged in or out.
+*Intent Radio* was written primarily to be driven by Tasker, either via task shortcuts on the home screen, or via Tasker's response to events such as a headset being plugged in or out.